• Home

 Ischemic Stroke

 Ischemic (about 87% of cases), caused by a blood clot blocking a brain artery.
-Subtypes include thrombotic (clot forms in brain artery), embolic (clot travels from elsewhere).
+Subtypes include thrombotic (clot forms in brain artery) and embolic (clot travels from elsewhere).

 Hemorrhagic Stroke